JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 ![step7](./steps/step7.png)

 Next, I will create an endpoint for login.
-I will pause the implementation for some time, before that I need to create a jwt file where I will be creating and verifying tokens.
+I will pause the implementation for some time.
+Before that, I need to create a jwt file where I will be creating and verifying tokens.

 ![step8](./steps/step8.png)